 Stack & Reach

-Stack is measured vertically from the bottom bracket to the top of the seat tube – this is an indication of how tall the frame is.
+Stack and reach are two indicators of how a bike will fit.
+Stack is measured vertically from the bottom bracket to the top of the seat tube—this is an indication of how tall the frame is.
 A low-slung frame is going to have more clearance for your legs but will require a taller seat post.

-Reach is measured horizontally from the bottom bracket to the center of the head tube – this is an indication of length.
+Reach is measured horizontally from the bottom bracket to the center of the head tube—this is an indication of length.
 You’ll find relatively stretched front ends on modern mountain bikes to provide extra room.
 This allows for better handling and stability at speed, as well as comfort.

 Top Tube Length (Effective vs. Actual)